WheteThunger/SpawnModularCar/README.md

 - `FreshWaterAmount` -- The amount of fresh water to add to each of the car's tanker modules when spawning.
 Only applies if the player has the `spawnmodularcar.autofilltankers` permission and has the AutoFillTankers setting on.
 Defaults to `-1` which represents maximum stack size.
 Note: If for some reason the car has multiple tankers (i.e., no other modules), this amount will be added to each one.
 - `FuelAmount` -- The amount of low grade fuel to add to the fuel tank when spawning.
 Only applies if the player has the `spawnmodularcar.autofuel` permission.
 When fixing the car or loading a preset, only the amount missing will be added to reach this minimum target value.
 Defaults to `-1` which represents maximum stack size.
 - `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.
-- `PreventEditingWhileCodeLockedOut` (`true` or `false`) -- Whether to prevent players from editing the vehicle on a lift when they are not authorized to the car's code lock.
-Authorized players can still edit the vehicle regardless.

 ### Server presets